hipe/tmx/lib/skylab/flex2treetop/doc/issues/008-the-narrative.md

 from late 2012). as this works and takes shape we will document it over there. for now it is a #frontier-hack.

+and then a year later it moved to [cb] and became a clean ground-up re-write of a middleground between very simple actors and very complex entites.

+## :#note-320

+ya know it's funny i really gotta tell ya somethin', we hate writing and re-writing this same kind of normalization logic for every application (nil out ivars, apply defaults, whine about missing requireds), but the alternative (so far) has been the bloated and obtuse [cb] enitity property hooks API. hand-writing these 20 lines each time may just be worth the cost savings.

+also we could just push this method itself upwards..

 ## :#storypoint-250

-in this application the the sole way that an action may access any method of the service or session is through the "client" façade. this is to future-proof the whole thing, so we have a clear, "pure-interface" layer that shows us what the action needs from the surrounding system so that changes that must occur
+in this application the sole way that an action may access any method of the service or session is through the "client" façade. this is to future-proof the whole thing, so we have a clear, "pure-interface" layer that shows us what the action needs from the surrounding system so that changes that must occur